Furnace Repair Checklist

 - Make certain the program is set to the correct day and time and is programmed to “run.”
 If you’re having problems getting out of the program, adjust the temperature by utilizing the up/down arrows and using the “hold” button.
-This will make the furnace to turn on if thermostat scheduling is trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Set the temperature setting to 5 degrees hotter than what the room temperature currently is.

 If your furnace hasn’t started within a few minutes, make sure it has electricity by switching the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your heating system could be without power.

 If you have a smart thermostat—for example one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Take a look at the manufacturer’s website for assistance.
 If you aren’t able to get your Wi-Fi thermostat to work, call us at 520-200-1048 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.

 - Locate your main electrical panel.
 If you have no idea where it is, keep an eye out for a silver metal box in your basement, garage or closet.

 - Ensure your hands and feet aren’t moist prior to touching the panel or breakers.

 - Look for the breaker titled “furnace” or “heat,” and double-check it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” spot.

 - With one hand, firmly turn the breaker to the “on” position.
 If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with an expert from A&M Heating & Cooling LLC at 520-200-1048 right away.